About this guide

 There are a number of ways to re-use and recycle e-waste such as giving your old technology to someone who needs it, like schools and charitable organisations.

-If you're disposing of your computer, it's a good idea to destroy your private data.
-Your home computer stores a lot of information about you (like bank, medical and password details).
+If disposing of a computer, it's a good idea to remove your private data.
 Simply deleting this information isn't enough.
 Look online for reputable disk-erasing tools to help you permanently wipe all traces of personal data.

 Choosing a fuel-efficient vehicle